-There’s a few words that will always go together: India, 90’s kids, reading, Enid Blyton, Roald Dahl, Matilda, Harry Potter, Nancy Drew.
+There are a few words that will always go together: India, 90’s kids, reading, Enid Blyton, Roald Dahl, Matilda, Harry Potter, and Nancy Drew.
 These were great stories.
 Even today, I sometimes purchase a copy of a Secret Seven or a Famous Five just to glance once again into the unending stories of my childhood.

 The story is populated with outlandish, rhyming dialogues, a Water Genie called Iff and a hoopoe called Butt.
 Iff wears a turban and ‘aubergine pants’ which are very like the patialas sikh men wear.
 Haroun travels to Kahani, a second moon orbiting earth so fast that we cannot see it.
 There, the fractions of Gup and Chup are waging a war to save the Ocean of Stories and the Princess Batcheat (yes, baat-cheet which is hindustani for chitter-chatter) betrothed to Prince Bolo (or Prince ‘talk’)